orsinium-labs/punchline/README.md

 Features:

-1. Written on modern Python.
++ Written on modern Python.
-1. Has friendly CLI.
++ Has friendly CLI.
-1. Well documented source code (if you really want to tweak something).
++ Well documented source code (if you really want to tweak something).
-1. Highly configurable.
++ Highly configurable.
-1. Has only necessary dependencies.
++ Has only necessary dependencies.
-1. Automatically finds the best transposition.
++ Automatically finds the best transposition.
-1. Finds the best fit for notes that aren't present on the music box.
++ Finds the best fit for notes that aren't present on the music box.
-1. Supports all kinds of music boxes.
++ Supports all kinds of music boxes.
-1. Works offline.
++ Works offline.
++ Detects notes that might be silent.

 ## Output example